Colonoscopy Specialist

 What is a colonoscopy?

-A colonoscopy enables Dr. Crespin to examine the lining of your colon (large intestine) for abnormalities such as polyps or ulceration.
+A colonoscopy enables Dr. Crespin to examine the lining of your colon (large intestine) for abnormalities such as polyps or ulceration or colon cancer.

 To perform a colonoscopy, Dr. Crespin inserts a thin, flexible tube the thickness of a finger into your anus.
 He then slowly advances it into your rectum and colon.
 That instrument (the colonoscope) has a lens and light source that allows Dr. Crespin to view images on a monitor.